antonidag/myblog/content/en/posts/logic-app-multipart-form-data/index.md

 Below is the final code configuration for sending `multipart/form-data`:
 ![workflow_send](workflow_send.png)

 ## Reflections

-Even tho the support for sending multipart content with Logic App Standard is the greatest, is defentely possilbe.
-Ofcourse there is some additional qvierks that you probably needs to investage if you need to implement this.
+Once you figure out how the HTTP connector works for sending and reading multipart the content, it works quite well.
+You will probably need to do some additional quirks and fixes to make sure the data is sent correctly.
+Next stop will be how to read and send the content type `application/x-www-form-urlencoded`!